Every Business Owner Exits Eventually

 The owners who do this well design the after-plan first, sometimes years before the sale, and then work backwards into a transaction structure that supports it.
 The questions worth answering now, while there is still time to act on the answers:

-Not planning the legacy means leaving these decisions to be made in the months immediately following a stressful transaction close, under time pressure, with advisors you may not know well, using structures that could have been built far more efficiently years earlier.
+Not planning the legacy means leaving these decisions to be made in the months immediately following a stressful transaction close, under time pressure, with advisors you may not know well.
 This is not the legacy most owners intend to leave.
 It is simply the one that results from not planning ahead.

 Chapter 9